ThilinaRajapakse/simpletransformers/README.md

 For multiclass classification, simply pass in the number of classes to the `num_labels` optional parameter of `TransformerModel`.

+See the tutorial on the AGNews Dataset [here](https://medium.com/swlh/simple-transformers-multi-class-text-classification-with-bert-roberta-xlnet-xlm-and-8b585000ce3a) for a complete example, or check the minimal example below.

 ```
 from simpletransformers.model import TransformerModel
 import pandas as pd